Many companies struggle with inefficient and inaccurate forecasting.

 Some, if not many, of the deals in your pipeline may have issues that need to be resolved to get them across the line.
 But how do you identify where risk exists?
 And more importantly, how do you resolve it?

 Risk signals in Outreach Commit help identify situations where you or your team may need to work with individual reps to intervene.
 For example, maybe one of the deals in your pipeline is missing a key decision maker and is moving slower than normal for a typical deal in the same stage.
 Outreach Commit will highlight this in a single view so that you can understand what needs to be done to resolve the deal risk.
-Because Outreach is both an engagement AND intelligence platform, you can take any required action within the engagement product.

 This view is accessible by clicking on any deal in Commit, and also includes all the key information on the deal as well as an activity timeline so that you can see everything that is going on in one place.